w23/greetsgraf/HOWTO_VIZ.md

-# How to visualise locally the Greet Graf
+# How to visualize the Greets Graf locally

-This is a simple tuto that try to explain how to use Gephi to visualise the Greet Graf.
+This is a simple tutorial that tries to explain how to use Gephi to visualize the Greets Graf.

 # Get Gephi